 - Old Faithful: In 1870, the men of the Washburn-Langford-Doane Expedition observed regular eruptions from a geyser in the Upper Geyser Basin.
 They dubbed the geyser “Old Faithful” because of the clockwork-like eruptions, timed almost to the minute.
 Early mathematical models were created to predict the geyser eruptions, but seismic activity during the 20th century has rendered these models obsolete.
 Today, Old Faithful will erupt every 65-90 minutes, depending on the length of the prior eruption.
 The precise nature of the eruptions is due in part to the absence of other thermal features connected to Old Faithful.

 Yellowstone National Park

-We will head east to explore the Lamar Valley in search of wolves and other winter wildlife in Yellowstone.
+We will head north to explore the Lamar Valley in search of wolves and other winter wildlife in Yellowstone.
 The Lamar Valley is referred to as the Serengeti of North America because such a variety of species are found here.
 While we are on the search for wolves, we may come across bison, mule deer, elk, coyote or moose.
-We will overnight back at the Mammoth Hotel in Mammoth Hot Springs.
+We will overnight in Gardiner, MT.